dulalsaurab/Sorting-Movies-Directory/README.md

 # Sorting Movies Directory(IMDB and Rotten Tomatoes score)

 This project is just for fun.
-Usually, I watch movies during the weekend and mostly I stuck to decide which one to watch from the list of movies that are in my drive.
-Because I want to watch a good movie with fairly good IMDB ratings and along with good critical feedback, I have to google the names and find out a good one.
-To remove this hassle, I scripted some python and solved the issue.
+Usually, I watch movies during the weekend and mostly I get stuck to decide which one to watch from the list of movies that are in my drive.
+Because I want to watch a good movie with fairly good IMDB ratings and good critical feedback, I have to google the names to find out about them.
+To remove this hassle, I scripted simple python and almost solved the issue.

 Thus, these scripts read movies names from a given directory and it generates a CSV file sorting the movies according to it's IMDB and rotten tomatoes rating.

-Note: This script finds details of movies listed on IMDB and on rotten tomatoes only.
-It won't work for those movies which are not listed on either IMDB or on Rotten Tomatoes
+**Note: This script finds details of movies listed on IMDB and on rotten tomatoes only.
+It won't work for those movies which are not listed on either IMDB or on Rotten Tomatoes**

 **Dependent Libraries**